shiveshdewangan/conflict-management/story.md

-This chapter is all about conflict Management
+This chapter is all about Conflict management